jmwu1997/shop/README.md

 - Password or important data will be using salts as a safeguard method

-- Login, Sign up, update for user database
+- Login, Sign up, Update for user database

 ## What the product won't include